-In stark contrast to the news headlines we read on a daily basis, the book focuses on the idea that we're currently living in the most peaceful time in human history.
+In stark contrast to the worrisome news headlines we read on a daily basis, the book focuses on the idea that we're actually currently living in the most peaceful time in human history.
 "Enlightenment Now takes the approach he uses in Better Angels to track violence throughout history and applies it to 15 different measures of progress (like quality of life, knowledge, and safety)," explains Gates.
 "The result is a holistic picture of how and why the world is getting better.
 It's like Better Angels on steroids."

 "People all over the world are living longer, healthier, and happier lives, so why do so many think things are getting worse?
-Why do we gloss over positive news stories and fixate on the negative ones?
-He does a good job explaining why we're drawn to pessimism and how that instinct is influencing the way we see the world.
+Why do we gloss over positive news stories and fixate on the negative ones?"
+Gates writes.
+According to Pinker, it's because we're so drawn to pessimism.
+Enlightenment Now explains both why we're drawn to pessimism, and how that instinct is influencing the way we see the world.